WHY DO THEY ACT THAT

 Author of Becoming Real

-"The adolescent brain is NOT an oxymoron!
-Parents
+adolescent brain is NOT an oxymoron!
+Parents and teachers

-and teachers need to understand its critical developmental
+need to understand its critical developmental needs, and

-needs, and Dr. Walsh's clear, scientific, and humane counsel
+Dr. Walsh's clear, scientific, and humane counsel is just

-is just the ticket.
-I especially like his real-life stories
+the ticket.
+I especially like his real-life stories and

---Jane M. Healy, Ph.D., Educational Psychologist and author
+M. Healy, Ph.D., Educational Psychologist and author of

-"David Walsh is one of the most eloquent and effective
+Walsh is one of the most eloquent and effective advocates

-advocates for youth today.
-This book advocates for parents
+for youth today.
+This book advocates for parents as well

-as well by translating the rapidly growing research on the
+by translating the rapidly growing research on the developing

-developing brain into an accessible guidebook for understanding
+brain into an accessible guidebook for understanding the

 years."

-This book belongs on the shelf in every middle and
+book belongs on the shelf in every middle and high school

 who deals with adolescents.

---Thomas R. Stevens, Headmaster, Rocky Mount Academy, Rocky
+R. Stevens, Headmaster, Rocky Mount Academy, Rocky Mount,

 |